faest-sign/faest-sign.github.io/index.md

 ## Performance

 For 128-bit security, our optimized implementation of FAEST can sign or verify in 0.9 milliseconds (for signatures of size 6.5 kilobytes) or 8.1 milliseconds (for signatures of size 5 kilobytes).
-When using AES in Even-Mansour mode, signature size can be further reduced to 4.6 kilobytes.
+When using AES in Even–Mansour mode, signature size can be further reduced to 4.6 kilobytes.
 Here are the benchmarks for our [AVX2](/software.html) implementation.

 {% include_relative avx2-perf.md %}